mx1001/hardops_manual/docs/issues.md

 ![hotkey](img/issue/i10.jpg)

+> Above issue is solved via [updating the product](https://hardops-manual.readthedocs.io/en/latest/faq/#how-do-i-update-hard-ops-boxcutter).
+In the event of issue updating the product is always the first recommendation.
+With the 2nd being updating blender.

 ![hotkey](img/issue/i11.png) ![hotkey](img/issue/i13.png) ![hotkey](img/issue/i14.png)

 Version info is the main piece of information essential to understanding issues.
 HOPS displays version info from just the tooltip, Q menu, or HOPS Button.